There are numerous tax write-offs for self-employed professionals that individuals can claim to save thousands of dollars.

 The tax home is assigned as the entire general area or vicinity of one’s primary place of business.
 This is regardless of the location of your personal or family’s home.

-- Travel by airplane, train, bus or car between your home and your business destination.
-(If you’re provided with a ticket or you’re riding free as a result of a frequent traveler or similar program, your cost is $0.)
+- Round-trip transportation to your destination whether by airplane, train, bus, or your personal car (if you’re riding free as a result of a frequent traveler or similar program, your cost is $0)

-- Shipping of baggage, and sample or display material between your regular and temporary work locations.
+- Shipping of baggage, and sample or display material to your destination

-- Business calls while on your business trip.
-(This includes business communications by fax machine or other communication devices.)
+- Business calls while on your business trip

 Travel expenses for business are 100% deductible, except for meals, which are limited to 50%.
-However, if the purpose of the travel is combined with non-business activities, you’ll have to compute the proper allocation.
-Self-employed professionals can list their travel expenses deductions on Form 1040, Schedule C, Profit or Loss From Business (Sole Proprietorship) (PDF) or Form 1040, Schedule C-EZ, Net Profit From Business (Sole Proprietorship) (PDF).
+Self-employed professionals can list their travel expenses deductions on IRS Form 1040 (Schedule C).

 12. Meals Expense